 Who is Eligible to Apply?

-Any faculty member at Iowa State University (tenured, tenure-eligible, adjunct, lecturer or clinician) may apply for a fellowship.
+Any faculty member at Iowa State University (tenured, tenure-eligible, term, staff member with teaching appointment) may apply for a fellowship.
 Faculty may submit proposals as individuals or may join with others to submit a proposal as a faculty team.
-To increase faculty involvement, preference may be given to first time Miller Fellowship applicants.
-Faculty who are CELT staff or members of the CELT Advisory Board may participate as members of Miller Fellowship teams, but may not be the lead proposer.
+To increase involvement, preference will be given to first time Miller Fellowship applicants.
+Applicants who are CELT staff or members of the CELT Advisory Board may participate as members of Miller Fellowship teams, but may not be the lead proposer.

 What Can You Propose to Do?